 We believe in the power of God to restore us inwardly and outwardly.
 We carve out a time of prayer and counsel during each service dedicated to healing, restoration, and seeking His will in our lives.

 "Cast your burden upon the Lord, and He will sustain you; He will never allow the righteous to be shaken."

 We encourage everyone to plug in to a small group or mentoring relationship through the Athens Vineyard.
-Our small groups run on a 'semester' schedule with a variety of topics and group structures for men, women, couples, and families.
-We also encourage students to connect with a 'home away from home' through our Adopt-a-Student/Adopt-a-Family program.
-Our church facilitates and values mentoring relationships.
-We have sign ups twice a year to mentor or be mentored.
-This is an awesome way to pour out and be filled.
+Historically, our small groups have run on a 'semester' schedule with a variety of topics and group structures for men, women, couples, and families.
+During this time of pandemic we are experiencing one on one (or so) "Discovery Groups" which help the participants experience the Word of God through reading, listening, obeying, and sharing.
+These groups are incredibly impacting and life changing!

 "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another - and all the more as you see the Day approaching."

 The Bible offers a multitude of lessons on money and its proper importance in the lives of those who follow Jesus.
 We are fully dependent on God's provision to meet our needs, and we strive to follow Christ's teachings of faithful stewardship and responsibility in managing our church finances.

 "And my God will meet all your needs according to the riches of his glory in Christ Jesus."

 We believe that prayer is a conversation with the Lord.
 He is not silent and He longs to speak to, and hear from us.
 We know that prayer is vital to our spiritual survival.
 We know God still answers prayers.
 We believe we are called to encourage the Church to pray, as well as to listen for the Father's heart for ourselves and those around us.
 We all can hear His voice and should always be listening for Him to speak.